HiCoinCom/hicoindocs-en/source/API-WAPI/api_tsolution.rst

 3.3 Make Withdrawals
 -------------------

-1）The user initiates a withdrawal request in the WaaS system 2）Main chain developers pull the list of withdrawals (interface address: /api/v1/withdraw/consume) 3）After the chain is successfully connected, BaaS will be notified of the withdrawal result, and the BaaS interface will respond (interface address: /api/v1/withdraw/notify)
+1）The user initiates a withdrawal request in the Custody system 2）Main chain developers pull the list of withdrawals (interface address: /api/v1/withdraw/consume) 3）After the chain is successfully connected, BaaS will be notified of the withdrawal result, and the BaaS interface will respond (interface address: /api/v1/withdraw/notify)